 \subsection{Illustration and sketch of proof}

-Since the rest of the proof is a bit involved, in this section we provide an illustration and a sketch of proof which could be helpful.
-The proof is written in full details in Sections \ref{s:spec2} and \ref{s:prooftheo}.
+Since the rest of the proof is slightly involved, in this section we provide an illustration and a sketch of proof.
+The proof is written in full details in Section \ref{s:prooftheo}.
 Logically, one may omit the discussion which follows and proceed directly to the next section.

-\paragraph{An illustration of Point (2) of Theorem \ref{t:mainQL}.} A way to get an intuition of Point (2) of Theorem \ref{t:mainQL} is to fix $(n_1,\ldots,n_m)\in\N^m$, and to consider a sequence of normalized eigenfunctions $(\psi_k)_{k\in\N^*}$ of $-\Delta$ given in a tensor form as in Remark \ref{r:tensoreigen}, such that, for any $k\in\N^*$, $\psi_k$ is also, for any $1\leq j\leq m$, a sequence of eigenfunctions of $R_j$ with eigenvalue tending to $+\infty$, and of $\Omega_j$ with eigenvalue $2n_j+1$.
-We notice that any associated Quantum Limit $\nu$ is supported in $S\Sigma$: it follows directly from the arguments developed in the proof of Theorem \ref{t:splittinggeneral}, since for any $1\leq j\leq m$, the eigenvalues with respect to $R_j^2$ are much larger than the eigenvalues with respect to $-\Delta$.
+\paragraph{Illustration of Theorem \ref{t:mainQL}.} To get an intuition of Theorem \ref{t:mainQL}, fix $(n_1,\ldots,n_m)\in\N^m$, and consider a sequence of normalized eigenfunctions $(\psi_k)_{k\in\N^*}$ of $-\Delta$ given in a tensor form as in Remark \ref{r:tensoreigen}, such that, for any $k\in\N^*$, $\psi_k$ is also, for any $1\leq j\leq m$, a sequence of eigenfunctions of $R_j$ with eigenvalue tending to $+\infty$, and of $\Omega_j$ with eigenvalue ${2n_j+1}$.
+We notice that any associated QL $\nu$ is supported in $S\Sigma$: it follows directly from the arguments developed in the proof of Proposition \ref{t:splittinggeneral}, since for any $1\leq j\leq m$, the eigenvalues with respect to $R_j^2$ (which plays the role of $Z_j^*Z_j$ in Assumption \ref{a:a}) are much larger than the eigenvalues with respect to $-\Delta$.